CollinClifford/bf_proj/readme.md

 4. **Run the Program:**
     - Execute the bash script:
     ```bash
-    bash run.bash
+    python3 ./main.py

-This setup ensures a seamless installation and execution of the Bigfoot Tracking and Analysis Project.
+This setup should ensure a seamless installation and execution of the Bigfoot Tracking and Analysis Project.
+Please reach out to *collinclifford@ymail.com* for any questions.